Market Position Statement - Messages to the market

 Current provision

-Residential and nursing care per client group in 2024 is shown in the table below.
+Residential and nursing care per primary support reason is shown in the table below.

 Client group | Residential care beds | Nursing care beds |